-The provincial government's hospital capital funding policy announced in June 2006 simplifies the Ministry of Health and Long-Term Care's funding formula.
-In the past, the Ministry's capital cost share rates varied from 50 per cent to 80 per cent, depending on the project.
-The provincial government's portion of the construction costs now equal 90 per cent of eligible construction costs.
-Under this new policy, hospitals will be responsible for construction costs that are not eligible for funding (excluding radiation therapy equipment) as well as the costs associated with the purchase of new and replacement equipment.
+The provincial government's portion of the construction costs is 90 per cent of eligible construction costs.
+Under this policy, hospitals are responsible for construction costs that are not eligible for funding (excluding radiation therapy equipment) as well as the costs associated with the purchase of new and replacement equipment.